-- is disabled and has specific additional needs - has special educational needs - is a young carer - is showing signs of being drawn into antisocial or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home? - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child the best' to ensure we provide experiences which are safe and valuable to young people.
+- is disabled and has specific additional needs - has special educational needs - is a young carer - is showing signs of being drawn into antisocial or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home? - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care is a privately fostered child it is important for all staff, contractors and volunteers to understand that some children find it difficult to report abuse.
+They may lack knowledge and understanding about abuse, be unable to recognise their experience as abusive or lack the words to articulate their experience of abuse.